Ireland and the Roman Empire

 The historians Warner and Hughes believe that there was another Roman military campaign in Hibernia, led by the governor of Britain, Maximus, in 225.
 This invasion began with the occupation of Leinster (the region in Ireland where Drumanagh is located) and led to the creation of the castle of Cashel (Cashel comes from the Latin "castrum" meaning military camp or "castellum" meaning castle ).
 Of course, some of the Romanized place names might also derive from the fact that Ireland was within the Roman cultural sphere of influence and therefore it is possible that the Irish themselves had adopted some Latin loan-words.

-* In the south-east of the island there are many graves containing Romano-British artefacts, probably belonging to the tribe of the Brigantes.
-It should be noted that there are few archaeological finds of artifacts belonging to non-romanized natives.
+In the south-east of the island there are many graves containing Romano-British artifacts, probably belonging to the tribe of the Brigantes.
+It should be noted that there are few archaeological finds of artifacts belonging to non-Romanized natives.

 Although so far no one has discovered traces of Roman buildings or roads, and the archaeological evidence uncovered so far may indicate merely an active trade between Ireland and the Empire, the idea of a temporary Roman occupation has gained credence among academics.
 The historian Barry Rafter has even claimed that the the possible Roman fort at Drumanagh was probably a Roman military and commercial base populated (apart from legionnaires) by Romanized Britons and Irish, and some local merchants and Romans citizens.